Trump calls for World Bank to stop loaning to China

 “Why is the World Bank loaning money to China?
 Can this be possible?
 China has plenty of money, and if they don’t, they create it.
 STOP!”
 Trump wrote in a post on Twitter.

-Spokespeople for the White House and the World Bank did not immediately respond to requests for comment.
+Spokespeople for the White House declined to comment on the record.

 The World Bank loaned China $1.3 billion in the fiscal 2019 year, which ended on June 30, a decrease from around $2.4 billion in fiscal 2017.